ansible/ansible-rulebook/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-ansible-events could always use more documentation, whether as part of the
+ansible-rulebook could always use more documentation, whether as part of the
-official ansible-events docs, in docstrings, or even on the web in blog posts,
+official ansible-rulebook docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback